Skip to main content

 In the meantime, lay the pita breads flat, one per plate.
 Spread with the tzatziki sauce, keeping the edges dry.

-When cooked, line up two falafels down the centre of each pita, starting at least an inch from the bottom.
+When cooked, line up three falafels down the centre of each pita, starting at least an inch from the bottom.
 Sprinkle with the chopped tomatoes and cucumber.

 To eat, fold up the bottom edge of each pita then pull/roll the two sides together into a wrap.